 Diversity Counselling New Zealand (DCNZ) offers free face-to-face culturally responsive counselling and psychological services by ethnic registered professional counsellors and clinical psychologists for migrant and former refugee clients from Asian, Middle Eastern, Latin American and African and Continental European backgrounds (all age groups, all genders).

 Dementia Auckland, Age Concern Auckland & the University of Auckland have been collaborating on a proposal to develop better services to assist Chinese people living with a diagnosis of dementia, their families and support people.

 Refugees as Survivors NZ (RASNZ) have recently launched their newly funded Welcoming Schools’ initiative for schools with high numbers of students from refugee backgrounds.

-According to a recent update from the Ministry of Business, Innovation and Employment (MBIE), the New Zealand Government has agreed to resettlement of a limited number of UNHCR-referred cases under emergency priority.
+According to a recent update from the Ministry of Business, Innovation and Employment (MBIE), the New Zealand Government has resumed the New Zealand's Refugee Quota Refugee Programme.